wistarabanyukayana/cms/README.md

 </details>

-### 7. Editing the server.js
+### 8. Editing the server.js

-Go back to `Files > File Manager` and navigate again into `/home/yourusername/public_html/yoursubdomainchoice.yourserver.com`.
+Go back to `Files > File Manager` and navigate again into

+`/home/yourusername/public_html/yoursubdomainchoice.yourserver.com`.

-Inside there should now be server.js, if you have done **Step 6** correctly.
+Inside there should now be _server.js_, if you have done **Step 6** correctly.
 Edit the file and replace the content with the following:

 ```js
 async function main() {